 - Shedd Aquarium Marine Mammal Internship (Chicago, IL) - Interns receive firsthand experience in data collection, food preparation, and marine mammal husbandry.

 - Alaska SeaLife Center Internship Program (Seward, AK) - Interns gain experience in research, rehabilitation, public education, and conservation in North Pacific marine ecosystems.

 - Aquarium of the Pacific College Internships (Long Beach, CA) - Internships are geared toward college students and recent graduates who are interested in playing a direct role in ensuring vital and healthy oceans.

 The links below focus on graduate-level opportunities.

-- Fellowship & Employment Opportunities - The NOAA Coastal Services Center (CSC) posts this list of graduate coastal and marine fellowship and employment opportunities.
+- Graduate Fellowships - The NOAA Coastal Services Center (CSC) posts this list of graduate coastal and marine fellowship opportunities.